Stochastic Approximation for Risk-aware Markov Decision Processes: Numerical experiments

 \subsection{Experiment II: RaQL vs. RsQL}

 In this experiment, we compare the performance of RaQL with risk-sensitive $Q$-learning (RsQL) as proposed in \cite{Shen2014}.
-RsQL can solve finite state and action, infinite-horizon MDPs with utility-based shortfall.
-We use the entropic risk measure as proposed in \cite{Foellmer2011,Foellmer2011a} to compare these two algorithms.
-An entropic risk measure can be constructed by taking $u(x)=1-\exp(-\lambda\,x),\,\lambda>0$ and $x\in\mathbb{R}$ in OCE from Example \ref{Example 3.3-1}.
-We set $\lambda=0.01$ for this utility function, the number of outer iterations to be $N=1\times10^{5}$, and the number of inner iterations to be $T=10$ for RaQL.
+We use the entropic risk measure (constructed from utility-based shortfall) as in \cite{Foellmer2011,Foellmer2011a} to compare RaQL and RsQL.
+An entropic risk measure can be constructed from the utility function $u(x)=1-\exp(-\lambda\,x),\,\lambda>0$ for $x\in\mathbb{R}$ in OCE from Example \ref{Example 3.3-1}.
+We set $\lambda=0.01$, the number of outer iterations to be $N=1\times10^{5}$, and the number of inner iterations to be $T=10$ for RaQL.
 The total number of iterations for RsQL is $1\times10^{5}$.
-The other model and parameter settings remain the same as those from Experiment I. Under these settings, RsQL terminates after 4.559s and RaQL uses 4.521s to complete first $1\times10^{4}$ iterations.
-Figure 3 shows that the convergence rate of RaQL is faster than RsQL.
-In this case, the relative error of RaQL falls below $10\%$ after around $1\times10^{4}$ iterations and the relative error of RsQL is still above $80\%$ after $1\times10^{5}$ iterations.
+The other settings remain the same as in Experiment I. Under these settings, RsQL terminates after 4.559s in expectation and RaQL uses 4.521s in expectation, to complete the first $1\times10^{4}$ iterations.
+Figure 2 shows that RaQL converges faster than RsQL.
+The convergence rate has also has lower standard deviation as shown by the error bars.
 We conjecture that the inner-outer loop structure of RaQL estimates the risk and updates the $Q$-values independently, which helps to reduce the bias in iterative $Q$-learning.
-In contrast, in RsQL, the risk estimation and $Q$-value updates are conducted simultaneously which results in a higher bias.
+In contrast, in RsQL, the risk estimation and $Q$-value updates are conducted simultaneously which may result in higher bias.

-\subsection{Experiment III: SASP vs. stochastic subgradient descent}
+\subsection{Experiment III: SASP vs. Stochastic subgradient descent}

-In this experiment, we emphasize the problem of risk estimation and we compare SASP with stochastic subgradient descent (SGD) which was used in \cite{Huang2017}.
-For this comparison, we cut the moving average step (\ref{gnt}), and change step (\ref{SASP1}) into
+In this experiment, we compare RaQL with SASP and stochastic subgradient descent for risk estimation procedure to show that SASP has more accurate risk estimation.
+In particular, for stochastic subgradient descent we cut the moving average step (\ref{gnt}), and change step (\ref{SASP1}) into